openSUSE/news-o-o/_posts/2011-10-09-opensuse-weekly-news-issue-196-is-out-with.markdown

       (with 10.4 and 10.5 SDKs) in addition to, or instead of, the current Xcode 4 (with 10.6 and 10.7 SDKs).

-
+â€

+â€œ

 [Noel Power:
         hackweek #7 oletool.py](http://noelpower.blogs.ie/2011/10/07/hackweek-7-oletoolpy/)

-Last year for some reason that I can™t recall I only managed to take 1 day of hackweek,
+Last year for some reason that I canâ€™t recall I only managed to take 1 day of hackweek,
       back then I started [oletool.py](http://cgit.freedesktop.org/libreoffice/contrib/mso-dumper/tree/src/oletool.py). oletool.py is intended to be like a cheap & nasty (zip/unzip)-like command-line tool for OLE compound documents.
 I started this for 2 reasons